Godiva Mortgages transfer of equity example support desk enquires

 Tax and Legal

-Should the tenure of your property be leasehold, provisions in the lease may require that you have a license to do so from the landlord.
-If such conditions are not complied with you may be in violation of the lease.
+If your property is leasehold, the lease may require that you have a license to do so from the landlord.
+If such conditions are not complied with you may be in breach of the lease.
 This could potentially result in the freeholder taking enforcement action against you.

 what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects